LiteOnE/Uranus-Bot/README.md

 Uranus - a simple moderation bot with a unique member search feature - queries

-Some of the mentioned features below are still in progress! :smile: You may watch for completion here https://github.com/LiteOnE/Uranus-Bot/projects/1
+You may watch for the bot completion here: https://github.com/LiteOnE/Uranus-Bot/projects/1

 Author: LT#0001